-Practicing grounding exercises on Zoom is a great way to create deeper connections and more mindful meetings, and bring greater intention to your virtual interactions.
+Using a grounding activity for meetings is a great way to create deeper connections and more mindful sessions, and bring greater intention to your interactions.

 First, check in with the energy you’re bringing into the meeting.
 Any to-do lists you have or emotional baggage you’re carrying, let it go for the duration of the meeting.